Restraining Order Attorney San Diego

-If you have questions regarding domestic violence, contact our San Diego Domestic Violence Attorney George H. Ramos, Jr. today for a free consultation with a spousal abuse lawyer.
+If you have questions in regard to the restraining order process, need help receiving an order, or receive assistance defending yourself against an order, contact our San Diego Domestic Violence Attorney George H. Ramos, Jr. today for a free consultation with a spousal abuse lawyer.
 We are available to take appointments days, evenings, and weekends.

 Civil Harassment Restraining Orders

 Civil harassment restraining orders are issued to protect individuals who have been harassed, stalked, abused or threatened by someone with whom the individual does not have as close a relationship as is required for a domestic violence restraining order.
 This includes roommates, neighbors, co-workers and extended family members such as cousins, aunts, uncles, nieces, and nephews.

 Elder or Dependent Adult Abuse Restraining Orders

 Elder or dependent adult abuse restraining orders protect individuals who are either 65 or older or are between the ages of 18 and 64 and have certain mental or physical disabilities inhibiting their ability to do normal activities or protect themselves.
 A restraining order may be obtained if the individual has been the victim of physical, psychological, or financial abuse, neglect or abandonment, or deprivation by a caregiver of basic things or services needed to prevent physical, mental or emotional suffering.

 Workplace Violence Restraining Order